Reviewable/firelease/README.md

 * `@param {Object} options` Optional options, supporting the following values:
   * `maxConcurrent: {number}` max number of tasks to handle concurrently for this worker.
-  * `bufferSize: {number}` upper bound on how many tasks to keep buffered and potentially go through leasing transactions in parallel; not worth setting higher than `maxConcurrent`, or higher than about 10.
   * `minLease: {number | string}` minimum duration of each lease, which should equal the maximum expected time a worker will take to handle a task.
   * `maxLease: {number | string}` maximum duration of each lease; the lease duration is doubled each